Position

 How to become a Groundskeeper?

-1. Get the right education: Obtain a high school diploma or GED.
-Consider taking courses in landscaping or horticulture.
+1. Education and Training: Obtain a high school diploma.
+Consider vocational classes in landscaping or horticulture.

 How long does it take to become a Groundskeeper?